 What if I’m not sure which specialist area to choose?

-Year 10 students will have several weeks to experience the pathways before choosing from three pathways.
-Year 12 students will need to decide from four pathways before joining us.
+Year 10 students will experience several areas before choosing from.
+Year 12 students will need to decide from three before joining us.
 Please contact us if you need to ask more questions.

 What is a UTC?

 A University Technical College offers students aged from 14 to 18 a sound academic education while also preparing them for the world of work.At UTC@MediaCityUK, this preparation takes the form of work experience, mentoring and master classes with our many employer partners.
 These include: ITV, Imperial War Museum North, The Lowry, Adobe, Apple and the Royal Exchange Theatre.